 Besides my Marroquin and Tanguma side DNA matches everyone else I match them more closely on DNA than what is shown int he paper trail.

 I believe this to be due to the high level of intermarrying that we have in Northern Mexico and South Texas.

-An example that me and my wife have is that of our 7th and a half great grandmother.
-We descend form her over 20 different ways.
-We also show two other sets of great grandparents that so far, we descend one way form them.
-DNA wise we are 3.5 Generations apart but on the paper trail it shows 7th cousins.
+An example that I and my wife have is that of our 7th and a half great-grandmother.
+We descend from her over 20 different ways.
+We also show two other sets of great-grandparents that so far, we descend one way form them.
+DNA wise we are 3.5 Generations apart but on the paper trail, it shows 7th cousins.